Floorp-Projects/Floorp/mobile/android/android-components/components/feature/downloads/README.md

 ```

 ### SimpleDownloadDialogFragment

- A confirmation dialog to be called before a download is trigger.
+A confirmation dialog to be called before a download is triggered.

 SimpleDownloadDialogFragment is the default dialog if you don't provide a value to DownloadsFeature.
 It is composed by a title, a negative and a positive bottoms.
-When the positive button is clicked the download it triggered.
+When the positive button is clicked the download is triggered.

 ```kotlin
 //To use the default behavior, just provide a fragmentManager/childFragmentManager.